 Ten Western Governors joined WGA Chair and Hawaii Gov. David Ige to hear keynoters navigator Nainoa Thompson and USDA Secretary Sonny Perdue, discuss issues such as invasive species and veterans' careers, and approve four policy resolutions.

-WGA Chair and Hawaii Gov. David Ige is hosting his fellow Western Governors and guests this week at the WGA 2018 Winter Meeting this week at the Fairmont Orchid hotel on the Island of Hawaii, also known as the Big Island.
+WGA Chair and Hawaii Gov. David Ige hosted his fellow Western Governors and guests Dec.
+11-13, 2018, at the WGA 2018 Winter Meeting at the Fairmont Orchid on the Big Island of Hawai'i.

-Ten Western Governors are joining Gov. Ige, including: WGA Vice Chair Doug Burgum (North Dakota), C.L.
+Ten Western Governors joined Gov. Ige, including: WGA Vice Chair Doug Burgum (North Dakota), C.L.
 "Butch" Otter (Idaho), Steve Bullock (Montana), Brian Sandoval (Nevada), Mary Fallin (Oklahoma), Kate Brown (Oregon), Dennis Daugaard (South Dakota), Gary Herbert (Utah), Matt Mead (Wyoming), and Ralph Torres (Northern Mariana Islands).

-Day 1: A stirring keynote by world navigator Nainoa Thompson, a closer look at the increasing challenges posed by invasive species (watch the video) and a look at the booming industry of outdoor recreation in Western states highlighted the first day of the Winter Meeting Read more.
+Day 1: A stirring keynote by world navigator Nainoa Thompson, an examination of the increasing challenges posed by invasive species (watch the video) and a look at the booming industry of outdoor recreation in Western states highlighted the first day of the Winter Meeting.
+Read more.